 |Entrance requirements||Admission to this vocational award is at the discretion of the BTh Management Committee, which reviews all applications on behalf of the Faculty Board.

-At least a good 2:1 in a previous degree in another subject at the level of a first or 2:1.
+Applicants must normally have a previous degree in another subject at the level of a first or 2:1.
 The Faculty will expect to see a sample of written work.
 Students must apply through and hold membership in one of the Federation Houses listed above, and must also be matriculated through a Cambridge University college.
 Some prior theological study is preferable.

 Students for whom English is a second language need an IELTS score of 7.0.